 We conducted power analyses using Optimal Design software (Spybrook et al., 2011) to identify the total number of students required at each grade level to reject the null hypothesis that there is no difference in student reading achievement between the treatment and comparison group.
 Statistical power is influenced by various factors.
 We used data from previous studies HumRRO conducted using i-Ready Diagnostic as an outcome to estimate conservative and optimistic parameters for use in the power analysis.
-These parameters were: (a) 0.90 for the relationship between the baseline and outcome variable, and (b) 0.10 and 0.30 for the intraclass correlation coefficient (ICC).
+These parameters were: (a) 0.90 for the relationship between the baseline and outcome variable, (b) 40 and 60 for the number of students per school, and (c) 0.10 and 0.30 for the intraclass correlation coefficient (ICC).
 Results of the power analyses indicated sample sizes of a minimum of 400 students would be sufficient to reach our desired statistical power of 0.80.
 This level of statistical power provides an 80% chance of detecting a statistically significant difference with 95% confidence, if one exists.
 Our student samples across all grades far exceeded the minimum.